Skip to content

 User Trust

-1.4/5 Trustpilot from 32 reviews.
-Small sample but very negative.
-Second-lowest orchestrator rating
+1.5/5 Trustpilot from 25 reviews.
+Small sample but uniformly negative.
+The lowest orchestrator rating in the catalog

 Score Explanation

-Same orchestrator scoring pattern: fees at 10.0 only captures the 0.2-0.6% routing fee while real cost includes PSP processing underneath.
-Geographic Coverage hits 8.0 because both 'Europe' and 'global' appear in the region string. iGaming Fit at 8.0 is reasonable since Primer explicitly lists iGaming as a primary vertical with dedicated account management and has a published case study with Dabble (sports betting).
-Security at 5.0 is structural for orchestrators that hold no acquiring licenses.
-User Trust at 2.8 from 1.4/5 Trustpilot is genuinely low even accounting for the tiny sample of 32 reviews.
+Same orchestrator caveat applies: the Fees headline prices only the 0.2-0.6% routing layer while real cost includes PSP processing underneath.
+Geographic Coverage reflects Europe-plus-global reach through connected PSPs. iGaming Fit is reasonable rather than top-tier: Primer lists iGaming as a primary vertical with dedicated account management and has published case studies with Dabble (sports betting) and Jackpot.com (lottery), but two gambling clients still puts it a step below iGaming-native PSPs.
+Security sits at a bare baseline: PCI DSS is the only certification Primer holds in its own name, and the MGA, UKGC and EU frameworks it supports are the operators' and connected PSPs' licenses, which count for nothing on Primer's own card.
+User Trust at 1.5/5 Trustpilot is low even accounting for the tiny sample of 25 reviews.
 The financial picture matters here: 2.9M GBP revenue against 15.6M GBP operating losses means Primer depends on continued funding to operate.
-Over $94M in total funding provides runway but the unit economics have not been proven.
+The $170M raised (including the May 2026 Series C) provides runway but the unit economics have not been proven.

 Who Is Primer Best For?